 This course provides students with experiences necessary to develop the knowledge, skills, and attitudes required for designing effective instruction that meets the needs of the information age.
 Students will explore the instructional systems development (ISD) process, from analysis through evaluation, and engage in authentic instruction design activities.
 This course replaces ITED 502 and 503.
 Prerequisite: Permission of the instructor.

 RDG 560.
-Diagnostic and Remedial Reading.
+Literacy Leadership and School Improvement.
 3 Hours.

 RDG 563.
-Teaching Reading in the Content Area.
+Content Area Literacy Instruction.
 3 Hours.